 - Include a copy of articles or other references that support your comments.
 Only relevant material should be submitted.

 All comments to this interim final rule, submitted by the above procedures, will be available for viewing at: www.regulations.gov.
 Comments submitted in response to this interim final rule will also be available for viewing in person at USDA-AMS, Transportation and Marketing, National Organic Program, Room 4008—South Building, 1400 Independence Ave., SW., Washington, DC, from 9 a.m. to 12 noon and from 1 p.m. to 4 p.m., Monday through Friday, (except on official Federal holidays).
 Persons wanting to view comments received in response to this interim final rule are requested to make an appointment in advance by calling (202) 720-3252.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

-On December 21, 2000, the Secretary established within the National Organic Program (NOP) (7 CFR part 205) the National List regulations sections 205.600 through 205.607.
-The National List identifies the synthetic substances that may be used and the nonsynthetic (natural) substances that may not be used in organic production.
-The National List also identifies nonagricultural synthetic, nonagricultural nonsynthetic, and nonorganic agricultural substances that may be used in organic handling.
-The Organic Foods Production Act of 1990 (OFPA), as amended (7 U.S.C.
-6501-6522), and USDA organic regulations, in section 205.105, specifically prohibit the use of any synthetic substance in organic production and handling unless the synthetic substance is on the National List.
-Section 205.105 also requires that any nonorganic agricultural and any nonsynthetic nonagricultural substance used in organic handling must also be on the National List.
+The Organic Foods Production Act of 1990 (OFPA), as amended, (7 U.S.C.
+6501 et seq.), authorizes the establishment of the NOP regulations.
+On December 21, 2000, the Secretary established, within the NOP (7 CFR part 205), the National List regulations §§ 205.600 through 205.607.
+This National List identifies the synthetic substances that may be used and the non-synthetic substances that may not be used in organic production.
+The National List also identifies synthetic, non-synthetic non-agricultural and non-organic agricultural substances that may be used in organic handling.
+The OFPA and NOP regulations, in § 205.105, specifically prohibit the use of any synthetic substance for organic production and handling unless the synthetic substance is on the National List.
+Section 205.105 also requires that any non-organic agricultural, non-synthetic non-agricultural substance used in organic handling must also be on the National List.

 II.
 Overview of Amendments